Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Introduction

-The relationship between $\alpha_{\text{CS}}$ and the physical magnetoelectric response of finite volume topological insulators (TIs) with surfaces is non-trivial \cite{souza2011chern,Nomura2011,Nagaosa2015,vanderbilt_book,mahon2023reconciling}.
-In non-magnetic thin films with surface magnetic dopants that have opposite orientations on top and bottom surfaces, the physical magnetoelectric coefficient $\alpha_{\text{me}}$ approaches $\alpha_{\text{CS}}$ in the thick film limit.
-Here we demonstrate by explicit calculation that whereas the quantized magnetoelectric response is localized at the surface in the non-magnetic case, it is non-universally partitioned between surface and interior contributions in the AFM case.
+The relationship between $\alpha_{\text{CS}}$ and the physical magnetoelectric response ($\alpha_{\text{me}}$) of finite volume $\mathbb{Z}_{2}$ topological insulators (TIs) with surfaces is nontrivial \cite{souza2011chern,Nomura2011,Nagaosa2015,vanderbilt_book,mahon2023reconciling}.
+In nonmagnetic thin films \footnote{We exclude systems with an integer quantum Hall effect, and distinguish surface and bulk of thin films.
+We therefore restrict our attention to films with even layer number greater than or equal to four.} with surface magnetic dopants that have nonzero surface-normal magnetization components that are opposite on top and bottom surfaces, $\alpha_{\text{me}}$ approaches $\alpha_{\text{CS}}$ in the thick-film limit.
+Here we demonstrate by explicit calculation that whereas the quantized magnetoelectric response is localized at the surface in the nonmagnetic case, it is nonuniversally partitioned between surface and interior contributions in the AFM case.
 In both cases the response of the (electronic) charge density to magnetic field is local in the sense that it occurs only in the spatial vicinity of static magnetic moments that break $\Theta$ symmetry.
 The difference is that these are present throughout the film interior in the AFM case.
-The dipole moment of the charge density that is induced by a magnetic field in the interior region of an AFM film is non-universal, but the sum of the interior and surface contributions to the dipole moment is quantized (mod $e^2/hc$) at either $\alpha_{\text{me}}=0$ or $e^2/2hc$ depending on the $\mathbb{Z}_2$ classification of the bulk ground state; in the AFM case, $\alpha_{\text{me}}=0$ is protected not by $\Theta$ symmetry but by topology.
-This property, that the sum of three-dimensional (3D) interior and surface contributions is in accord with 3D bulk topological constraints even when the separate contributions are non-quantized and non-universal, is reminiscent of the frequently discussed non-universal Hall current partition between interior and edge \cite{heinonen1985current,thouless1993edge,hirai1994ratio,haremski2020electrically} in the IQHE.
+The dipole moment of the charge density that is induced by the magnetic field in the interior region of an AFM film is nonuniversal, but for sufficiently thick films we find that the sum of interior and surface contributions to the dipole moment is quantized (mod $e^2/hc$) at either $\alpha_{\text{me}}=0$ or $e^2/2hc$ depending on the $\mathbb{Z}_2$ classification of the bulk ground state; in AFM (nonmagnetic) thin films (with magnetic surface dopants) $\Theta T_{1/2}$ ($\Theta$) symmetry is broken and therefore, e.g., $\alpha_{\text{me}}=0$ cannot be protected by that symmetry, instead it is protected by the bulk $\Theta T_{1/2}$ ($\Theta$)-symmetry-induced topological classification of the ground state.
+This property, that the sum of 3D interior and surface contributions is in accord with 3D bulk topological constraints even when the separate contributions are nonquantized and nonuniversal, is reminiscent of the frequently discussed nonuniversal Hall current partition between interior and edge \cite{heinonen1985current,thouless1993edge,hirai1994ratio,haremski2020electrically} in the IQHE.